BiPAP (and its predecessor, CPAP) are most commonly used for people with sleep apnea or with

 apnea and awakens if he falls asleep), finds it harder think clearly, concentrate, remember.

 Depression is very common.
-In addition the mental effects, the lack of sleep begins to affect
+In addition to the mental effects, the lack of sleep begins to affect

 physical health too.